genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/database-streaming/dbtogenesis/02_where-to-define.md

 You can configure `DbToGenesis` in an xml file called _application_**-dbtogenesis.xml**.
 This must be located in your application's **CFG** directory.

-There are two well defined sections:
+There are two clear sections:

 - process definition
 - database stream configuration